Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 Initially, after your amputation, whether traumatic or surgical, you will experience pain and swelling.
 Compression garments may help reduce the swelling and pain and aid recovery, but it is essential you look after your wound as much as possible to ensure the best fit for a prosthesis should you require one in the long term.

 Remember that an amputation doesn’t just affect your physical health.
-It is common to need to grieve for the missing limb, as well as the future you thought you had with both limbs.
-When pursuing complete or partial leg amputation compensation, it is common to receive both a mental health issue award due to the grief and depression amputation can cause to a person.
+It is common to need to grieve for the missing limb.
+When pursuing complete or partial leg amputation compensation, it is common to receive compensation for associated psychological issues, such as depression, anxiety and post-traumatic stress disorder.

 General damages: This is to compensate you for the loss of your leg, the trauma and suffering.